Shaima15/RStudio_Projects/README.md

 - Major topics: Guitars, Instrument’s sound-related topics, and instrument’s quality- related topics

 **Skills:** · Natural Language Processing · Data Visualization · Data Transformation · Data Cleaning

+**4- Bank Customer Churn Analysis**

+--Descriptive Analytics
+Performed exploratory data analysis and cleaned a dataset with 10,001 customers, checked missing values and assessed whether to retain or remove outliers.
+Conducted data transformations to prepare the dataset for classification and used various correlation analysis methods (point biserial, phi, and Pearson’s) to identify relationships between variables.

+--Predictive Analytics
+Handled class imbalance by using oversampling, built and evaluated predictive models, including Logistic Regression, SVM, Decision Trees, and Random Forests.
+Scaled the data for Logistic Regression and SVM and assessed model performance using recall, F1-score, and accuracy metrics.
+Random Forest had the highest accuracy of approximately 94%, but I selected Logistic Regression with an accuracy of approximately 71% for its balance between complexity and interpretability, enabling actionable insights into the factors influencing customer churn.

+--Prescriptive Analytics
+Utilized Excel’s Solver and Solver Table to perform sensitivity analysis, minimizing churn by optimizing controllable decision variables while holding constants at median values.
+Then I proposed targeted marketing strategies based on model predictions and optimization results to enhance retention.

+**Skills:** · Predictive Analytics · Prescriptive Analytics · Descriptive Analytics · Data Transformation